TeoOrt/SeniorProjectTestCurrentSensor/README.md

 # SeniorProjectTestCurrentSensor

-<h1>In this Project we are able to control relays for a High power system using the Microcontroller <h1/>
+<h1>Mateo Ortega EV TO G Senior Project <h1/>

+  <h2> Summary: WIth the code in this project we are able to control an esp32 for relay control for high power systems, we can get reading off from sensor s to gather maximum data and be able to display it to customers via the web <h2/>